Magnetic Bulk Photovoltaic Effect in Bernal Bilayer Graphene: Results and discussion

+In the strong-field regime, higher-order magnetic mixing and the progressive formation of Landau-level-like states become important; in a finite ribbon, the accompanying reconstruction and spatial broadening of the edge states further alter the interband matrix elements and shift vectors.
+The resulting competition explains the non-monotonic and strongly frequency-dependent evolution, together with the displacement and reconstruction of the optical resonances visible in Fig.~\ref{fig:ribbon sc full B}(a).
+Even at $B_z=1000~\mathrm{T}$, the nanoribbon retains a finite shift-current spectrum, in contrast to the nearly complete suppression obtained for the strongly quantized two-dimensional bulk system.

+In particular, the prominent low-energy peak of $\sigma^{yxx}$ survives as $B_z$ is increased from zero to the strong-field regime.
+To identify the states underlying this resonance, we search the two middle bands at $B_z=1000~\mathrm{T}$ for the smallest direct gap and examine the corresponding wave functions.

+As shown in Fig.~\ref{fig:min direct gap wfs}, neither state is confined to a single atomic line, layer, or sublattice.
+Both retain appreciable weight over a common region extending from the edge into the ribbon interior, and their multicomponent distributions overlap spatially.
+The strong perpendicular field therefore reconstructs the edge-derived states into sufficiently extended states with non-negligible interband optical matrix elements, rather than the strongly localized and layer--sublattice-polarized states that are effectively dark in the weak-field regime.
+The minimum direct gap of approximately $0.156~\mathrm{eV}$ also coincides with the photon-energy range of the surviving low-energy peak in $\sigma^{yxx}$.
+This agreement identifies the transition between this valence--conduction pair as a principal microscopic channel for the strong-field shift-current response.
+The result further illustrates why Landau-level formation alone does not determine the response magnitude: the spatial structure, layer--sublattice composition, interband connection, and shift vector of the participating states remain essential.

+The pair of states are reminiscent of the edges states as they show limited spatial distribution close to only one edge of the ribbon.
+To prove this, we explore how their shift current response varies with the ribbon width.

-The fact that the sharp peak originates fully from the transition between the edge states belong to different bands can be verified by the dilution effect.
-The number of the edge states is fixed, and therefore the DOS and JDOS from them will be diluted as the width of the nanoribbon grows.
+The number of the edge states is fixed, and the DOS and JDOS from them will be diluted as the width of the nanoribbon grows.
 Therefore, we expect the intense peak to be \emph{inversely} proportional to the width.
 In Fig.~\ref{fig:ll dilution}, we compute and show $\sigma^{yxx}$ for different widths of the nanoribbon.
 In the inset we show the peak intensity as a function of the $1/L_y$ with $L_y$ denoting the width of the ribbon.
 A perfect linear relation is found between the peak intensity and the inverse of the ribbon width, proving that the sharp intense peak is due to the transition between edge states.
+Therefore, we have found that in the zigzag nanoribbon the edge states play exactly opposite roles under weak and strong magnetic field in the shift current response -- dark in weak field but bright in strong field.
+We remark that the other weak but nonzero shift current responses at higher light frequencies also decreases as the width grows, indicating they also come from edge states from higher bands.